docs/svelte/01-introduction/01-overview.md

 **Rules:**

-- Must appear at top level of component
+- Must appear only at top level of component

 - Cannot be inside blocks or elements